 To help inform decision-making, we must build an accurate picture of our diverse and changing population.
 Asking you questions allows us to gather a range of information to produce the statistics needed to help shape tomorrow.
 Your responses will provide information not available from any other sources.
 Do not miss the chance to have your say.Back to table of contents

 You should have received a letter inviting your household to take part.
-This letter introduces the study, and explains that it will take place face to face with an interviewer from Kantar Public.
-For more information on Kantar Public, who are carrying out this survey on our behalf, please see Section 8.
+This letter introduces the study and explains that it will take place via the telephone with an interviewer from Kantar Public.
+For more information on Kantar Public, which are carrying out this survey on our behalf, please see Section 6.

 Once you have received your letter, you can arrange an interview for a time that suits you.
-If you do not get in touch, a security-cleared interviewer will visit your address to arrange an appointment for you to take part.
+If you do not get in touch, a security-cleared interviewer will call you to arrange an appointment for you to take part.
 Interviewers are available during the day, evenings and weekends.

 We design our studies with you in mind and keep them as short as possible.
 We only collect the information we need to better understand our society.
 Your response is really important to us.
 We know everyone is busy, so if your plans change and it is no longer a good time, it is fine for you to rearrange.